Campaign of the Month: October 2017

 Effect: By envisioning someone in your head, you can talk to them as if you were next to them.
 They have to be in the same city.
 This power isn’t telepathy—they can physically hear your voice, and so can anyone nearby.
 The person you’ve contacted can verbally reply back.
 Many mortals are likely to react with fear and/or question their own sanity when they hear an invisible voice.

-Cost: 1 Willpower per message of dialogue.
+Cost: 1 Story Point per message of dialogue.
 The GM may charge extra for overly long messages.

 Drawback: When you’re hurt or upset, roll Resolve + Composure (DC varies by situation) to resist using this power involuntarily on a random person.
 You can’t choose what you say to them, and it matches your distraught state of mind.
 This use of Paravocalization is free.